 - e.
 Clozapine - i.
 Before initiating Clozapine therapy, the person's baseline target symptoms, physical examination (including weight), and lab work including CBC and differential, SMAC, LFTs and EKG, shall be obtained as indicated.
 The person's weight should be monitored quarterly.
-He/she shall have ruled out any disease or condition that will contraindicate use of clozapine. - Clozapine monitoring and periodic white blood cell (WBC) count monitoring shall be in accordance with current FDA standards.
-The prescribing physician or a nurse designee shall enroll each person prescribed clozapine into the Clozapine REMS system.
-(See Exhibit E and I) - iii.
-If a person who is hospitalized is to be discharged and continue to receive clozapine, they shall be seen by a MCCMH physician prior to expiration of the discharge prescription to arrange for regimen continuation. - iv.
+He/she shall have ruled out any disease or condition that will contraindicate the use of clozapine. - ii.
+Clozapine monitoring and periodic white blood cell (WBC) count monitoring shall be in accordance with current FDA and American Psychiatric Association standards.
+(See Exhibit E).
+It is strongly recommended that when prescribing Clozapine prescribers follow all the pharmaceutical company monitoring recommendations. - iii.
+If a person who is hospitalized is to be discharged and continue to receive clozapine, they shall be seen by an MCCMH physician prior to expiration of the discharge prescription to arrange for regimen continuation. - iv.
 Baseline target symptoms shall be assessed and documented at the initiation of therapy and should be reassessed periodically.
 Clozapine treatment may continue if the target symptoms continue to improve.
 However, if the target symptoms do not show any improvement in 3-6 months, discontinuation of Clozapine should be considered. - v.
 Termination of clozapine therapy is usually managed by gradual dosage reduction over a 1-to-2-week period.
 However, abrupt interruption or discontinuation may be required by medical conditions such as severe leukopenia or agranulocytosis.
 Individuals must have regular WBC counts with differential for four weeks after discontinuation. - f.
 Risperdal Consta, Invega Sustenna, and other Atypical Antipsychotic Long-Acting Injectable Medications (LAI) - i.
 LAIs are covered by Medicaid Health Plans, if a person needs assistance with PMP.
 Authorization must be obtained from the MCCMH Chief Medical Officer or Chief Clinical Officer for a MCCMH psychiatrist to initiate or to continue LAI use if started by a non-MCCMH physician.
-Refer to Exhibit F, "Prior Authorization Request Example." - 2.
-Lithium - a.
-Prior to a person being placed on lithium therapy, a pre-lithium work-up shall be performed. - b.
-A pre-lithium work-up includes:
+Refer to Exhibit F, "Prior Authorization Request Example."